 The construction of new Sixth Form facilities is well underway and in February we started to build a new Pre-Reception building.
 This follows recent redevelopment in the Junior School.

 A large, modern and well-equipped social space with a stunning glass roof is currently being constructed for Lower and Upper Sixth Form students – further promoting the sense of community that underpins the success of SGS.

 Existing facilities will also be developed to provide enhanced study spaces for the students and contribute to the school’s excellent academic record.

 Work is due to be completed by summer 2020.

 In February we started construction of a new Pre-Reception building.

 A brand new single storey Pre-Reception building will be built within the grounds of the Junior School.

 The development will replace the current Pre-Reception classroom and will have a striking living green roof and utilise eco-friendly technology.

-Work is scheduled to commence in February 2020 and is due for completion by the start of the next school year.
+Work is due for completion by the start of the next school year.